 My Italian father-in-law, Pier Luigi, tells great tales of his father Massimo, mocking him for buying 750 ml bottles.
 Waste of money!
 Nonno Massimo would go to his local Piedmontese producer and fill a damigiana.
 A damigiana is 54 liters.
 I know!
 Kinda mind-blowing right.

 Nonno Massimo would then transfer the wine, two liters at a time into a bottiglione, from which the family would then drink.
 The wine in the damigiana, would last the season.
 Yuck right.
 Even Pier Luigi cringes retelling this tale.

 Top Five Reasons to Try Boxed Wine

-Which leads me to this Wine Wednesday’s topic.
+This leads me to this Wine Wednesday’s topic.
 Boxed wine and why I secretly love it.
-You are now entering, a judgement free zone.
+You are now entering, a judgment-free zone.

 1. Boxed Wine is a Solo Drinkers Bestie

 There are a few of us, who drink alone at home.
 We can’t all be Teri Hatcher, bathing in leftover red.
 For the solo drinker, boxed wine is a relief.
 Less pressure, or perhaps more accurately, less temptation, to finish an entire bottle on one’s own.

 Yes, boxed wine does go bad after opening.
 Just not nearly as fast as a bottle.
 So how long does boxed wine last once opened?
 Six to eight weeks so says Winefolly.com.

 We’ve found white wines in a box that can last even longer in the refrigerator.
 Where, I always keep one on hand, for cooking.

 2. Boxed Wine Means Cooking Wine Sans Guilt